nikitaeverywhere/edu-text-analysis-experiments/readme.md

-# TF-IDF Texts Statical Analysis
+# TF-IDF and Sigma Texts Statical Analysis

-Primitive [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) and Sigma analysis written on Python, which outputs the results to the convenient XLSX spreadsheet for article-by-article analysis.
+[TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) and Sigma analysis written in Python, which output results to the convenient *.xlsx spreadsheets for detailed analysis.

 TF-IDF analysis allows to detect the most "important" words in the given text of some text corpus (set of articles, etc).
-These "important" words are those which occur in the given document more than in any other document.
+These "important" words are those which occur in the particular document more than in any other document of the same text corpus.

-While TF-IDF analysis is useful for a set of articles, Sigma analysis is useful to analyze the most "important" words in the single, usually big document (books, documents, etc).
+While TF-IDF analysis is useful for a set of articles, Sigma analysis is useful to analyze the most "important" words in a single, usually large text (books, documents, etc).

 Preview
 -------